-Ensuring fair treatment of mentioned individuals
+Ensuring fair treatment of individuals mentioned in disclosures

-Tyro will ensure fair treatment for all employees who are mentioned in a disclosure, or to whom a disclosure relates.
+As part of the whistleblower program, Tyro will also ensure fair treatment for all employees who are mentioned in a disclosure, or to whom a disclosure relates.
 To ensure fair treatment for employees, Tyro will:

-- handle any disclosure confidentially, where it is practicable and appropriate to do; - ensure that each disclosure is assessed, and depending upon that assessment, the subject of an investigation; - where an investigation is required, the process will be objective, fair and independent for all individual/s mentioned in the disclosure or to whom it relates; - where appropriate an employee to whom is the subject of a disclosure will be advised about the matter of the disclosure and where possible prior to any actions being taken.
-This may include, providing employees the opportunity to respond to a claim made about them in a disclosure, where appropriate to do so; and - ensure the employees who are the subject of a disclosure are provided with ongoing support services, such as counselling or providing the option of having another person such as a legal representative, his or her direct manager or any support person nominated by the employee present during the interview process.
+- handle any disclosure confidentially, where it is practicable and appropriate to do so in the circumstances; - ensure that each disclosure will be assessed and depending upon that assessment may be the subject of an investigation; - where an investigation is required, the process will be objective, fair and independent for all individual/s mentioned in the disclosure or to whom it relates; - where appropriate an employee to whom is the subject of a disclosure will be advised about the matter of the disclosure and when required by natural justice, prior to any actions being taken.
+This may include, providing employees the opportunity to respond to a claim made about them in a disclosure, where appropriate to do so; and - ensure the employees who are the subject of a disclosure are provided with ongoing support services, such as counselling or providing the option of having another person such as a legal representative, his or her manager or other support person present during the interview process.